Transport in Morocco: High speed lines

-There are plans for several high-speed lines.
-Work by ONCF began in September 2011 on a first section from Tangier to Kenitra.
-There are plans to construct two core lines, one from Tangier in the north via Marrakesh to Agadir in the south, and a second from Casablanca on the Atlantic to Oujda on the Algerian border.
-If all of these plans will be approved, the 1,500 kilometres of track may take until 2035 to complete at a cost of around 100 billion dirhams ($10 billion).
+There are plans for extensions on two core lines: a first one from Tangier in the north via Marrakesh to Agadir in the south, and a second from Casablanca on the Atlantic to Oujda on the Algerian border.
+If all of these plans are approved soon enough, building the 1,500 kilometres of tracks may last until 2035 to complete at a cost of around 100 billion dirhams ($10 billion).

+Proposed high speed extensions

 Potential speed gains are large, with travel time from Casablanca to Marrakesh down from 3 hours to 1:20, and from the capital Rabat to Tangier from 4:30 to 1:30.

 The second High-Speed Rail (HSR) which is planned to be built after Tangier-Kenitra is the HSR Marrakech-Essaouira (180 km) followed by a new HSR Rabat-Meknes (130 km).
 The last high-speed lines will connect these two old empire cities to the Atlantique coast in less than one hour instead of two hours now.